 So how can large enterprises, running complex, time sensitive events with hundreds of carriers and thousands of lanes, take measures to ensure their events are not a Fyre Festival 2.0?
 How can unplanned, increased spend and critical time loss become a thing of the past?

 Choosing the correct Sourcing Optimization platform is largely dependent on a software vendor’s experience and proven track record.
 A solution that is fit for purpose is built in modern infrastructure as a service (e.g. Amazon Web Services) with elastic computing capabilities to autoscale hardware to meet a spike in demand.
 Poor infrastructure architecture with dedicated servers that cannot load balance across other servers leads to crashed servers.

 Software that can seamlessly, consistently handle hundreds of simultaneous uploads is the bedrock of a successful Mega-Bid event.
 With this level of infrastructure, things can go very right.
 Add in features such as robust data validation, automated data aggregation, open and expressive bid formats, demand broken down into smaller lots, package bids, conducting of scenario analysis, securing of best downstream outcome for the buyer and suppliers’ ability to play to strengths and improve their efficiency.
 This is the recipe that will ensure your optimization platform with yield better and faster results for your organization.

 Keelvar’s Sourcing Optimization and Sourcing Automation platforms are developed and powered by experts in the e-sourcing field.
 Furthermore, there is no reason to ditch existing systems when considering Keelvar.
 Keelvar’s motto is start small and build sustainably- simply Move Forward.

-Please contact email@example.com for more information or to request a demo.
+Please contact firstname.lastname@example.org for more information or Request a Demo.
 Keelvar is intended for use by Procurement teams within large enterprises.